SevenShepherd/SevenShepherd.github.io/_posts/2023-01-29-24-reasons-esv-net-nlt.markdown

     5. Israel Wasn’t Even In Existence When the Most High Divided The Nations!
 The fact that Israel didn’t even exist at this point in Gen. 11:1-9, as referenced by Deut.
 32:8 KJV, proves that the much older Dead Sea Scrolls (DSS) & Septuagint (LXX) are crucial in solving complex issues in the Masoretic Text (MT).
         > The only versions of the Bible that survived my previous [litmus tests](https://sevenshepherd.github.io/the-best-bible/), that also have the correct "<span style="font-weight:bold;color:green;">sons of God</span>" or "<span style="font-weight:bold;color:green;">heavenly assembly / court</span>" translation are the: **ESV, NET, and NLT** &mdash; [The Dead Sea Scrolls And Septuagint Solve A Mystery In The Masoretic Text](https://sevenshepherd.github.io/dead-sea-scrolls/).

-    6. The mss that the [Catholic priest Erasmus'](https://en.wikipedia.org/wiki/Erasmus) had access to are among the youngest and most error prone mss from the 12th to 16th century as opposed to those in the Critical Text which are mere decades from the crucifixion.
+    6. The mss that [Erasmus](https://en.wikipedia.org/wiki/Erasmus) had access to are among the youngest and most error prone mss from the 12th to 16th century as opposed to those in the Critical Text which are mere decades from the crucifixion.

 <span style="font-weight:Bold;font-size:24px;">🖋️ II.
 Translation</span>